-The actuarial valuation report prepared by Segal includes traditional actuarial measurements, that should be enhanced by the additional stress testing and projections that we have suggested.
+The actuarial valuation report prepared by Segal includes traditional actuarial measurements as well as additional stress testing and projections based on our prior recommendations.
 Given the unique and substantial funding challenges faced by the Illinois pension systems, this section on funding adequacy supplements the information from the Segal report to better inform the legislature and other stakeholders about the adequacy of the System's funding.

-The first funding adequacy measure is the historical trend of the System's funded ratio for the past ten years.
+The first funding adequacy measure is the historical trend of the System's funded ratio for the past 10 years.
 Funded ratio for this purpose is defined as the ratio of the Market Value of Assets to the actuarial liability.
 The chart below shows that TRS' funded ratio over the last decade has fluctuated between 38.1% and 46.2%.
-The current funded ratio of 43.8% is slightly above the 2013 level of 42.5%.
+The current funded ratio of 44.8% is slightly above the 2014 level of 44.2%.
 In addition to showing the funded ratio, this chart also shows the breakdown of the Plan's liabilities by membership status:

-- Active liability the liability (attributable to service already performed) for future payments to members who are currently working in the System, - Deferred Vested liability the liability for future payments to members who are no longer working in the System, and - In-Pay liability the liability for future payments to retirees and beneficiaries who are currently receiving benefits.
+- Active liability the liability (attributable to service already performed) for future payments to members who are currently working in the System, - Deferred Vested liability the liability for future payments to members who are no longer working in the System but due a benefit, and - In-Pay liability the liability for future payments to retirees and beneficiaries who are currently receiving benefits.

-This breakdown shows that today plan assets only cover about 69% of the liabilities for just those members currently receiving benefits.
+This breakdown shows that today plan assets only cover about 72% of the liabilities for just those members currently receiving benefits.

-As shown in the chart below, TRS' unfunded actuarial liability (UAL) has grown from about \$52.1 billion in 2012 to \$80.6 billion in 2022, an increase of \$28.5 billion.
+As shown in the chart below, TRS' unfunded actuarial liability (UAL) has grown from about \$55.7 billion in 2013 to \$81.9 billion in 2023, an increase of \$26.2 billion.
 In order to understand how to reverse this trend, it is important to understand the sources contributing to it.

-The changes to the UAL from June 30, 2012 to June 30, 2022 can be separated into the following components:
+The changes to the UAL from June 30, 2013 to June 30, 2023 can be separated into the following components:

 - Contribution Deficiencies Contributions that are less than the tread water contribution cause the UAL to increase.
 The tread water contribution consists of two components: the normal cost, which is the cost of benefits earned in a given year, and the interest on the unfunded actuarial liability.
 This sum is referred to as the tread water contribution because it is the contribution necessary so that the UAL will remain constant, or "tread water" (absent experience gains or losses).
-The differences between actual contributions and the tread water contributions increased the UAL by \$16.5 billion over this period. - Assumption Changes Changes to actuarial assumptions as the System updated expectations, primarily on future investment returns and life expectancy.
+The differences between actual contributions and the tread water contributions increased the UAL by \$15.0 billion over this period. - Assumption Changes Changes to actuarial assumptions as the System updated expectations, primarily on future investment returns and life expectancy.
 A positive aspect of the UAL increases due to assumption changes is that they are expected to result in liability measurements that more accurately reflect future expectations.
 Over this period, assumption changes have increased the UAL by \$11.9 billion. - Plan Changes Modifications to the design of the Plan.
 Since most of the changes to the System's plan affect only future benefits, the impact has been negligible during this period, reducing the liability by \$0.4 billion over this period.

 - Liability (Gain) or Loss Changes in the UAL due to liability experience (i.e., mortality, terminations, salary increases, etc.).
-These were generally small but increased the UAL by \$2.6 billion over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss Net investment gains or losses due to assets earning more or less than assumed.
-These have decreased the UAL over this period by \$2.1 billion.
+These were generally small but increased the UAL by \$3.4 billion over this period. - AVA (Actuarial Value of Assets) Investment (Gain) or Loss Net investment gains or losses due to assets earning more or less than assumed.
+These have decreased the UAL over this period by \$3.7 billion.